Garchupiter/Kraken-Optical-Simulator/README.md

 ```

-• Clone the repository and place the directory “KrakenOS” in the same path where the code to be executed is located.
+• Or clone the repository and place the directory “KrakenOS” in the same path where the code to be executed is located.

 ## Surfaces and the optical system
 The library has been simplified to the point of having only two classes of objects for the definition of a system, these are surf and system.